cabauman/cabauman.github.io/_portfolio/2018-breakout.md

     image_path: assets/images/breakout/screen03.png
 ---

-A Breakout clone made in 5 days with Unity and UniRx.
-This was a programming task given to me as part of the hiring process for a programmer position at a company.
+This is a Breakout clone made in 5 days with Unity and UniRx.
+It was a programming task assigned to me as part of the hiring process for a Unity software engineer position at a KidsLoop.

 [Source Code](https://github.com/cabauman/UnityBreakoutGame){: .btn .btn--info}